 If you’re concerned the decision surrounding your insurer’s medical practitioner’s assessment of your pre-existing condition is not right, you can request your fund to review it.
 You can also talk about the decision with your own doctor.
 Take your pre-existing conditions rule book so he or she can have a thorough read through your policy, and how you’re covered, or not.
 The next step is to contact the Private Health Insurance Ombudsman.
 Here staff can help your organise an independent investigation into your insurer’s decision.
 If you feel like you need to contact the ombudsman’s department, here are the contact details:

 - Phone.
 1300 362 072 between 9am and 5pm, Monday to Friday.

 It’s a difficult process to determine whether your ailment, illness or condition had been pre-existing prior to you switching health funds or raising to a higher level of cover.
 This is because every fund has unique rules and regulations related to when benefits will kick-in.
 Given your fund provides assessment through a third party medical practitioner, there’s no assurance they will listen to the advice of your own doctor.
 This means you must be fully aware of how you’re covered, and any waiting period restrictions that are imposed.

-Compare your health fund options online today
+Compare your health fund options with an adviser or online today